 Other Brain Stimulation Treatments

 Transcranial Magnetic Stimulation (TMS) is used to treat depression that has not responded to other therapies but is often not as effective as ECT for very severe illness.
 It involves the use of rapidly alternating magnetic fields to stimulate specific areas of the brain.
 Unlike ECT, TMS does not cause a seizure and the patient remains awake through the noninvasive process.
 TMS typically only has mild side effects including headaches, muscle twitches and pain at the stimulation site.
 TMS is usually administered four or five times a week for four-to-six weeks.

-Vagus Nerve Stimulation (VNS) was developed as a treatment for seizure disorders but can also be used to treat depression that has not responded to other therapies.
+Vagus nerve stimulation (VNS) was developed as a treatment for seizure disorders but can also be used to treat depression that has not responded to other therapies.
 It involves implanting an electrical pulse generator under the skin in the patient’s chest that provides intermittent electrical stimulation to the vagus nerve in the neck.
 Response to vagus nerve stimulation may take months to develop; for this reason it is not considered a treatment for acute severe depression.